Arronk/My-Coding-Journey/log.md

 Added a cool landing page, included dynamic price feature and made some minor aesthetic changes.
 Thought I was finished until I hit the last slide which includes a barage of different optional UI improvements.

+## Day 31: 10.05.2018

+### Progress: Had fun completing the optional extras to the YelpCamp Project

+Most of the extra components are now added into the project.
+Managed to finish the hamburger menu, pricing feature, google maps location and finally the time since created functionality with moment js.